-By the time the messenger arrived back home, he would find Lazarus already dead.
+When the messenger arrived back home, he would find Lazarus already dead.
 What would Jesus' encouraging message do for the grieving sisters now because their brother is already dead and buried?
 To make the matter more difficult to understand, Jesus didn't come until the fourth day.